da21510/avl.github.io/recruit/whiteboard.md

 description: Traditional Whiteboard Interview
 ---

 Our traditional software engineer whiteboard interview process is **2 full days**.
+* Each day of interview starts at 9am, breaks for lunchtime, and continues onto the evening.
+* The day is broken up into several 1.5 hour sessions each led by a different software engineer.
+* The 1.5 hours sessions are purely technical.
-Each day of interview starts at 9am, breaks for lunchtime, and continues onto the evening.
-The day is broken up into several 2 hour sessions each led by a different software engineer.
-Candidates who successfully completes the first day will be invited back for a second day of technical interviews.
+* Candidates who successfully completes the first day will be invited back for a second day of technical interviews.

 [Apply Now]({{ site.job_form_url }}){: .btn#page-btn}{:target="_blank"}